Jack-Works/async-call-rpc/docs/async-call-rpc.asynccalloptions.thenable.md

 ```
 According to the JS semantics, it will invoke the "then" method immediately on the returning instance which is unwanted in most scenarios.

+To avoid this problem, methods called "then" are omitted from the type signatures.
+Strongly suggest to not use "then" as your RPC method name.